 - The cheapest employees to replace are retail workers, although still costing their employers an average of £20,000 over 23 weeks.

 So try to keep your staff happy and retain your valuable employees!
 Good businesses always try to retain and develop their staff and this is yet another reason why it is important to do so.
+You can read details about incentivising staff with a bonus scheme here.

 If you are an Employer and need ongoing professional help with any staff/freelance issues, or a Contractor/Freelancer/Employee with a complicated employment related problem, then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.